beancount/docs/docs/beancount_design_doc.md

 Generally, the combination of a position’s (*Units.Currency, Cost)* is kept unique in the list, like the key of a mapping.
 Positions for equal values of currency and cost are merged together by summing up their *Units.Number* and keeping a single position for it.
 And simple positions are mixed in the list with positions held at cost.

 The *Inventory* is one of the most important and oft-used object in Beancount’s implementation, because it is used to sum the balance of one or more accounts over time.
 It is also the place where the inventory reduction algorithms get applied to, and traces of that mechanism can be found there.
-The “[<span class="underline">How Inventories Work</span>](how_inventories_work.md)” document provides the full detail of that process.
+The “[<u>How Inventories Work</u>](how_inventories_work.md)” document provides the full detail of that process.

 For testing, you can create initialized instances of Inventory using `inventory.from_string()`.
-All the inventory code is written in [<span class="underline">beancount.core.inventory</span>](https://github.com/beancount/beancount/tree/master/beancount/core/inventory.py).
+All the inventory code is written in [<u>beancount.core.inventory</u>](https://github.com/beancount/beancount/tree/master/beancount/core/inventory.py).

 ### About Tuples & Mutability<a id="about-tuples-mutability"></a>